nishchay7pixels/LexCovid19/README.md

 # Covid19

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.This is a dashboard to track COVID19 cases in India.
+The primary data source is collected by volunteers at covid19india.org, a crowdsourced database collated from various news as well as government sources.

 ## Development server